Pitching For The Front PageCarly Earl

 Pitching For The Front Page is for budding photojournalists looking to understand how to get their photographs and projects published.

-Delivered by the Picture Editor of The Guardian Australia and working photojournalist Carly Earl, this course introduces students to the pitching process, provides a break-down of what works in a pitch, what doesn't and why.
+Delivered by the Picture Editor of The Guardian Australia and working photojournalist Carly Earl, this course introduces students to the pitching process at a broad variety of global masthead publications , provides a break-down of what works in a pitch, what doesn't and why.

 Prerequisites and Requirements

 - Students are required to bring a small portfolio (10-15 images) which showcases either one full set of images as part of a story, or a small range of images shot indicative of project ideas to be further developed into a series.
 Please bring these images as .jpg's to the first session, we will print them as 5x7's and have them available for the second class.